jnovack/autossh/README.md

 however, you can tunnel other services such as redis (port: 6379), elasticsearch (port: 9200) or good old http (port: 80) and https (port: 443).

+#### SSH_STRICT_HOST_IP_CHECK

+Specify if you want the IP addresses of hosts to also be checked, if the `known_hosts` file is provided.
+This can cause issues for hosts with dynamic IP addresses, but provides additional protection for against DNS spoofing attacks.
+(Default: disabled, set to any non-empty string to enable)

 #### SSH_KEY_FILE

 In the event you wish to store the key in Docker Secrets, you may wish to